programmfabrik/fylr-install/customization/restore-easydb5.md

 3. Fill in the paragraph `Restore backup [...] via API`.
 This time with URL and login of fylr.

-  * This will delete the data in flyr.
+  * This will delete the data in fylr.
 And the data model.

-  * Make sure `OAuth2` is selected, it is mandatory for flyr.
+  * Make sure `OAuth2` is selected, it is mandatory for fylr.
     * OAuth2 credentials are configured in fylr.yml, example:

 ```